AI Contract Risk Scoring Model for Faster Reviews

 - Adjust weights annually to align with business priorities.

-💡 Pro Tip: Start rule-based and layer in AI insights once your dataset grows enough for learning-based optimization.
+💡 Pro Tip: Start rule-based and layer in AI Agents once your dataset grows enough for learning-based optimization.

 Step 8: Verify Your Model Works